phreeza/manuscript_axon_potentials/doc/manuscript.md

-are related, we compared the signed maximum value (meaning the *signed* value corresponding to the maximum *absolute* amplitude) of the EFP (black line in [@fig:bigtree]C) with the difference in the number of branchings and terminations (blue histogram in [@fig:bigtree]C).
+are related, we compared the signed maximum value (meaning the *signed* value corresponding to the maximum *absolute* amplitude) of the EFP (black line in [@fig:bigtree]C) with the difference in the number of branchings and terminations per 200 $\mu$m bin (blue histogram in [@fig:bigtree]C).

 Along the nerve trunk the number of fibers is constant.
-As the axon bundle reaches its terminal zone, the number of bifurcations increases.
+As the axon bundle reaches its terminal zone, the number of bifurcations increases(blue bars point right in [@fig:bigtree]C).
 The increase of bifurcations is followed by an increase of terminations.
 In the middle of the terminal zone, the number of bifurcations and terminations are equal.
 At the same depth, the amplitude of the low-frequency component crosses zero.
-At the end of the terminal zone, the terminations outweigh the bifurcations.
+At the end of the terminal zone, the terminations outweigh the bifurcations (blue bars point left in [@fig:bigtree]C).
 As the axon bundle ends, there are no longer any bifurcations or terminations, and the number of fibers decays toward zero.
 Overall, the amplitude of the maximum response (black trace) follows the distribution of branchings and terminations (blue histogram).

 The progression of amplitudes in the low-frequency components seen in [@fig:bigtree]C is also visible in [@fig:bigtree]B, most clearly in the first